JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/conditionals-matching/README.md

 ```
 lang = "Agama"
 day = "Monday"
-When s.length is 5 or day is "Tuesday"
+When lang.length is 5 or day is "Tuesday"
     Log "Aha!"
     RRF "page.htm"
 ```